-3 Advanced Tips for Getting Ripped if you Over 45
+3 Advanced Tips for Getting Ripped if you are Over 45

-Getting Ripped over 45 – 3 Advanced Tips
+Getting Ripped if you are over 45 – 3 Advanced Tips

 Lets face it if you want to go from over 260lbs to 180lbs (yes that’s me in the above photos) you have to put in the work.
 But getting ripped like a fitness model or physique competitor is a whole new ball game.